MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 Windows Server has many tools that let administrators connect applications, networks, and web services into an infrastructure.
 You may already be familiar with some of these tools, such as the Windows Server Microsoft Management Consoles (MMC).
 However, it's important to be familiar with all the management tools Windows Server offers so you can choose which one is right for your organization.

 We designed these management tools to work together in Windows Server environments because on-premises, hybrid, and cloud-native infrastructures have complex and interconnected needs when it comes to management and administration.
-You may find that your infrastructure is so complex that you need to use every available option for your own personal management solution.

 The four main options for managing your Windows Server infrastructure are: